The Pinnacle

 Location: Outlands / Tir na Og

-At the very top, shrouded in clouds and mystery, lies Dunatis’ tower.
-It’s not a grand castle or a lavish palace, but a stark, solitary tower made of stones older than time itself.
-The tower is as rugged and enduring as Dunatis, standing unyielding against the howling winds and freezing temperatures.
+At the very top, shrouded in cloud and mystery, lies the abode of Dunatis.
+It’s not a grand castle or a lavish palace, but a stark, simple broch made of dry-stones as old as time.
+It’s as rugged as Dunatis himself, enduring the howling winds and freezing temperatures.
 It’s said to be reachable only by those who have the favour of the mountain god or those who embody the spirit of the mountains themselves.

 At night, the Pinnacle transforms.
-The snow and ice glow with an eerie light, casting an otherworldly radiance over the landscape.
+The snow and ice glow with an eerie light, casting an otherworldly radiance over the cliffs.
 Shadows play tricks on the eyes, and the wind carries dreams blown in from the Astral.
-If you’re lucky you might be able to spot the River of Souls as it winds its way through the Astral.
+If you’re lucky you might be able to spot the River of Souls as it winds its way in the distance.

 The Weather Witches

-Their rituals often involve the stones of the Pinnacle, using them as conduits for their power.
-These stones are not just rocks; they are fragments of Dunatis’ essence, imbued with the energy of the mountain.
-The witches use them to focus their magic, to commune with the spirits of the earth, and to seek the blessings of Dunatis.
-It’s obvious from their name that the Weather Witches control the climate of Tir na Og, ensuring the sweet summers of the Banog and the cycle of seasons in the rest of the realm—out of step with the rest of the Outlands.
-But the chant is persistent that these being are up to something far greater than that, perhaps even using their slow magic of the land to extend Tir na Og, shore it up against attacks from the Firbolg, and even to carve out an entirely new plane, just for the Celtic powers.
+Their rituals involve the crags and munros of the Pinnacle, using them as conduits for their power.
+These peaks are more than rocks; they are reflections of Dunatis.
+The witches use them to focus their magic, to commune with the spirit of the mountain.
+It’s obvious from their name that the Weather Witches control the climate of Tir na Og, ensuring the sweet summers of the Bánóg and the cycle of seasons in the rest of the realm—out of step with the rest of weather of the Outlands.
+But the chant is persistent that these cutters are up to something far greater than that, perhaps even using their slow magic of the land to extend Tir na Og, shore it up against attacks from the Firbolg, or even to carve out an entirely new plane, just for the Celtic powers.
 Whatever it is, they’ve got time and patience on their side.

 Canonical Source: On Hallowed Ground [2e] p70